tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

 player-lives = 3 # incorrect (contains a hyphen)
 {% endhighlight %}

-Whether you should name a variable using camelCase, underscores, or some other convention is a matter of style (and, often, vociferous debate).
-You will make intensive use of variables throughout these lessons any beyond.
-Add some code that makes more practical use of variables:
+Whether you should name a variable using camelCase, underscores, or some other convention is a matter of style (and vociferous debate).
+However, it is good to decide upon and stick to a naming convention, as you will make extensive use of variables in Processing.
+Add three more variables to your script, using them as arguments in a `rect()` function:

 {% highlight py %}
 ...